Delete-Agency/google-maps/README.md

-**Note**: Just creating an instance doesn't render anything, you have to implicitly call its render method to render initial map or reflect a changes after map.setMarkers() was called
+**Note**: Just creating an instance doesn't render anything, you have to implicitly call its render method to render initial map or reflect a changes after map.setMarkers/setPolylines/setPolygons is called

 ### map.setMarkers(markers)